-Barrel Aged Hot Sauce - 2017 Sold Out
+Barrel Aged Hot Sauce - 2018 Now Available!

 Ingredients: hot peppers (chili, peppers, hot peppers, white vinegar, salt, habanero, cayenne, jolokia, serrano, scotch bonnet, aji) organic distilled white vinegar, salt Heat rating: I have NO way of measuring the Scoville rating of this sauce, but by my personal taste it is on the medium to high side of “hot”.
 Only 256 bottles produced!
 Make haste and purchase yours now!

 The concept for this limited edition hot sauce was started just as we began as the bicentennial commemoration of the War of 1812.
 As you taste this bright red sauce and feel its smoke and heat warm your mouth, think of the words of British soldier George Gleig as he watched the Capitol burn that night:

 “The sky was brilliantly illuminated by the different conflagrations, and a dark red light was thrown upon the road, sufficient to permit each man to view distinctly his comrade’s face.”

 PLEASE NOTE: If you had the first release, this is vastly different than last year’s.
 Version 2 is hotter, brighter, and thinner than the original.